fxboxed/eugo/content/denmark/cities/randers/_index.md

 *   Enjoy a picnic under mature trees
 *   Join community events and outdoor yoga sessions

-Plus, don't miss the nearby [adventure parks](https://www.tripadvisor.com/Attractions-g189512-Activities-c61-t245-Denmark.html) that add a hint of thrill to your day out.

 You can also take a moment to appreciate the _nature_ that surrounds you.